dghubble/gologin/README.md

 Twitter and Digits include a `TokenHandler` which can be useful for building APIs for mobile devices which use Login with Twitter or Login with Digits.

+## Motivations

+Package `gologin` implements authorization flow steps with chained handlers.

+* Authentication should be performed with chainable handlers to allow customization, swapping, or adding additional steps easily.
+* Authentication should be orthogonal to the session system.
+Let users choose their session/token library.
+* OAuth2 State CSRF should be included out of the box, but easy to customize.
+* Packages should import only what is required.
+OAuth1 and OAuth2 packages are separate.
+* ContextHandlers are flexible and useful for more than just data passing.

+Projects [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth) aim to provide a similar login solution with a different design.
+Check them out if you decide you don't like the ideas in `gologin`.

 ## Roadmap

-* Improve examples and documentation
 * Improve test coverage
 * Soundcloud
+* Improve examples and documentation
+* Per-Provider User types (current) vs one combined gologin User type?

 ## Contributing

-Please consider contributing!
+Contributions are welcome.
 Improving documentation and examples is a good way to start.
 New auth providers can be implemented by composing the `oauth1` or `oauth2` ContextHandlers.

 Also, `gologin` aims to use the defacto standard API libraries for User/Account models and verify endpoints.
 Tumblr and Bitbucket don't seem to have good ones yet.
 Tiny internal API clients are used.

 See the [Contributing Guide](https://gist.github.com/dghubble/be682c123727f70bcfe7).

-## Motivations

-Package `gologin` is focused on the idea that login should performed with small, chainable handlers just like any other sort of middleware.
-It addresses my own frustrations with [goth](https://github.com/markbates/goth) and [gomniauth](https://github.com/stretchr/gomniauth).

-* Authentication should be performed with chainable handlers.
-* Authentication should be orthogonal to the session system.
-Let users choose their session/token library.
-* OAuth2 State CSRF should be included out of the box, but easy to customzie.
-* Packages should import only what is required for chosen providers.
-OAuth1 and OAuth2 packages are separate.
-* ContextHandlers are flexible and useful for more than just data passing.

 ### Why Contexts?